 - Privacy and confidentiality regarding your tax matters

 - Knowledge about why the IRS is asking for information, how the IRS will use it and what will happen if you do not provide the requested information

-- Representation of yourself or an authorized representative
+- Self-representation or representation by an authorized individual

 - The option to appeal disagreements, both within the IRS and before the courts

-An audit can come to a conclusion in one of three ways:
+An audit concludes in one of three ways: